-Clusters are split at a local minimum, require pulse height (min) < 0.49 of the lesser maxima, can lead to pulse height merging and incorrect clustering.
+Clustering in r- $\phi$ criteria for minimum central pad, added adjacent pads splitting at a local minimum, can lead to pulse height merging and incorrect clustering.
 Pads with > 0.51 of the maximum are treated as "core pads". (a detail of the primary pattern recognition)